teggno/exoedit/README.md

 ```

 **NOTE: Portal Widget scripts are mapped using their title, so the mapping gets broken if you change the widget's title in Exosite.**

+### Single File Mode
+When you have not opened a folder in Visual Studio Code (i.e. you have just opened a file or nothing at all), the extension works in single file mode.

+#### Characteristics of Single File Mode
+* The domain always has to be entered.
+* Credentials always have to be entered.
+* All 3 download actions are available.
+* All 3 upload actions are available.